A Witch Called Wanda

 Beneath the surface superheroics, it’s this journey—the journey to discover who he is and his place in the world—that made the character so compelling for me.
 In fact, I feel this is what makes him one of the most compelling comic characters ever.

 Now I don’t keep up much with modern comics.
 I believe they killed the Vision off in that ghastly “Avengers Disassembled” event from a few years back; maybe he’s been resurrected since, I don’t know.
 But I am looking forward to seeing what they do with him in the upcoming films.
-If they’re smart, they’ll put him front center, as he’s a great character, more than worthy of the spotlight.
+If they’re smart, they’ll put him front center, as he’s a character with great potential, more than worthy of the spotlight.